vixalien/dotio2/blog/explosiv-blog.md

 ## JSX?

-[JSX ↗][jsx] stands for **XHTML in JSX** and is famously used within React.
-In fact, if you come from React, Explosiv will be easy for you to understand because it use that same JSX.
-Here is an example of JSX for you to understand it more.
+[JSX ↗][jsx] stands for **XHTML in JSX** and it allows you to write HTML inside JS files simplifying data binding.
+JSX was created by the React team and is famously used within React so if you come from React, Explosiv will be easy for you to understand because it uses that same loved JSX syntax.
+Here is an example of JSX syntax.

 ```jsx
 // JSX syntax is coool!